Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Simulation Studies

-\cref{fig:1} displays the estimated reward and risk on the independent testing data for the first simulation setting under the different choices of training sample size, kernel basis and shifting parameter $\eta$ for $\tau_1=\tau_2=1.4$.
+\cref{fig:1} displays the estimated reward and risk on the independent testing data for the first simulation setting under the different choices of training sample size, kernel basis, and shifting parameter $\eta$ for $\tau_1=\tau_2=1.4$.
 From the plot, we notice that for the simple linear setting, under both linear and Gaussian kernel the median values of estimated reward/risk will be close to the theoretical reward/pre-specified risk constraints.
 This indicates that the proposed method can successfully maximize the reward while controlling the risks across both stages.
-In this setting, comparing with the linear kernel, using the Gaussian kernel will significantly underestimate the risk on training data, leading to somewhat exceeding risk on the testing data.
+In this setting, compared with the linear kernel, using the Gaussian kernel will significantly underestimate the risk on training data, leading to somewhat exceeding risk on the testing data.
 Also as expected, in this setting increasing sample size would improve the performance under both kernel choices.
-In terms of the shifting parameter $\eta$, in setting I there is no obvious preference of choosing small value to large value.
+In terms of the shifting parameter $\eta$, in setting I there is no obvious preference for choosing a small value to a large value.
 The result from the second nonlinear simulation setting under $\tau_1=\tau_2=1.4$ is presented in \cref{fig:2}.
-Under this more complicated setting and when both two stages' optimal decision boundaries are nonlinear, we notice that our method still yields the value close to the truth and the risks are reasonably controlled in both stages.
-The Gaussian kernel outperformed the linear kernel in both stages since using linear kernel will misspecify the true model.
+Under this more complicated setting and when both two stages' optimal decision boundaries are nonlinear, we notice that our method still yields a value close to the truth and the risks are reasonably controlled in both stages.
+The Gaussian kernel outperformed the linear kernel in both stages since using the linear kernel will misspecify the true model.
 When the sample size increased, the performance for the Gaussian kernel improved but it was not necessary for the linear kernel, likely due to the misspecification.
-We also observe that under second simulation setting and when Gaussian kernel is used, choosing small shifting parameter $\eta$ will achieve better performance on the testing data with much smaller variability.
-The results for $\tau=1.5$ for setting I and $\tau=1.5$ for setting II are similar to $\tau=1.3$ already discussed.
-Same conclusions can be made and the results are presented in Section S.3 in the supplemental materials.
+We also observe that under the second simulation setting and when the Gaussian kernel is used, choosing a small shifting parameter $\eta$ will achieve better performance on the testing data with much smaller variability. {The results for $\tau=1.5$ for setting I and $\tau=1.3$ for setting II are similar to $\tau=1.4$ already discussed.
+An additional simulation study is conducted to investigate the performance of the proposed method in an observational study by assuming that the treatment assignment probability is unknown and estimated from data.
+Similar conclusions can be made in this setting.
+All additional results are presented in Appendix C.}